-The Finance Club sponsored a lecture by William H. Darrow, Vice President of New York's chemical bank, last night at the Hayes-Healy center. [photo by Bob Gill] SU plans ND-UCLA pompom sale The Student Union has announced plans to sell pompoms as part of the UCLA Bruin weekend.
-The green and gold pompoms will be sold for 50 cents at the dining halls, the pep rally and before the game. only six DAYS LEFT TO SCREW ¥YOUR ROOMMATE ₹★★★★★★★★★★★ Rev. McCrackin opposes judicial system CINCINNATI [AP] - His attorneys call him a saint, but the judicial system here has concluded that the Rev. Maurice McCrackin is a sinner for failing to answer questions from a local "It's not that easy to understand his moral conditions.
-It's been a long time since anyone read the Sermon on the Mount and applied it to the judicial system," concluded Robert Newman, attorney for the 73year-old McCrackin.
+The Finance Club sponsored a lecture by William H. Darrow, Vice President of New York's chemical bank, last night at the Hayes-Healy center. [photo by Bob Gill]

+Rev. McCrackin opposes judicial system CINCINNATI [AP] - His attor-neys call him a saint, but the judicial system here has concluded that the Rev. Maurice McCrackin is a sinner for failing to answer questions from a local grand jury "It's not that easy to under-stand his moral conditions.
+It's been a long time since anyone read the Sermon on the Mount and applied it to the judicial system,'' concluded Robert Newman, attorney for the 73-year-old McCrackin.
 Newman has filed a motion to at least temporarily free the minister, who was jailed Jan.
+19. McCrackin was found in conville?" said McCrackin, a longtime prison reform advocate.
+Appearing (before the jury) would be a moral compromise that I am not prepared to make."
+McCrackin has termed his decision not to testify "a matter of conscience."
+Officials have had to wheel him into court.
+"I've never met anyone quite like him," said Kelly Chapman, an inmate sentenced to the Lucasville prison for aggravated robbery.
+"In fact, I thought some of the prisoners used to use him - try to get things from him.
+"But Reverend Mac is the type of guy who doesn't care about being used.
+The old man is just solid good."

-19. McCrackin was found in contempt of court for refusing to answer questions from a Hamilton County grand jury about three prison escapees who allegedly kidnapped him and another man last November.
-Currently, he is hospitalized for intravenous feeding because he refused to eat after entering After escaping from a deputy sheriff, three inmates from the Southern Ohio Correctional Facility at Lucasville fled to Cincinnati with a hostage who they left at McCrackin's house, police said.
+tion's voluntary wage and price guidelines The ABA had echoed the General Accounting Office's assertion Monday that the administration lacks legal authority to impose sanctions against recalcitrant companies.
+The ABA's economic resources controls committee released a study disputing the notion that Carter's wage and price plan is voluntary Instead of depending on voluntary compliance, the complex plar depends "on a fear of government retaliation," it said.
+Kahn insisted, however, that "our lawyers tell us it's legal."
+He cited a previous Justice Department opinion which upheld the legality of the portion of the program involving government contracts.
+The anti-inflation program is "in a very large measure, volun-tary," Kahn said.
+But he acknowledged that maybe "voluntary" wasn't the right tempt of court for refusing to answer questions from a Hamilton County grand jury about three prison escapees who alleg-edly kidnapped him and another man last November.
+Currently, he is hospitalized for intravenous feeding because he refused to eat after entering jail.
+After escaping from a deputy sheriff, three inmates from the Southern Ohio Correctional Facility at Lucasville fled to Cincinnati with a hostage who they left at McCrackin's house, police said.
 The hostage and McCrackin were tied up, but unhurt, and the prisoners left in McCrackin's car, according to police.
 Two of the escapees were later captured.
-The third was killed by a man he had taken hostage in "How can I go and testify against a prisoner when it is the state of Ohio that is responsible ville?" said McCrackin, a longtime prison reform advocate.
+The third was killed by a man he had taken hostage in Michigan.